 - Process / Facility flexibility

-ValQ exactly happens to support such key decisions with its ‘on-the-fly’ simulation capabilities.
+ValQ on Power BI exactly happens to support such key decisions with its ‘on-the-fly’ simulation capabilities.
 A tool like ValQ empowers the user to change the capacity fills and requirement which eventually leads to scenario creation that can be compared easily.
-To know how this is possible instantly using ValQ, stay connected and keep watching this space for more.
+To know how this is possible instantly using ValQ on Power BI, stay connected and keep watching this space for more.